Worst singularities of plane curves of given degree

-This work was was carried out during my stay at the Max Planck Institute for Mathematics in Bonn in 2014.
-I would like to thank the institute for the hospitality and very good working condition.
-I would like to thank Michael Wemyss for checking the singularities of the curve $C_{5}$ in Example~\ref{example:WahlHacking}.
-I would like to thank Alexandru Dimca, Yongnam Lee, Jihun Park, Hendrick S\"u\ss\ and Mikhail Zaidenberg for very useful comments.
+This work was was carried out during the author's stay at the Max Planck Institute for Mathematics in Bonn in 2014.
+We would like to thank the institute for the hospitality and very good working condition.
+We would like to thank Michael Wemyss for checking the singularities of the curve $C_{5}$ in Example~\ref{example:WahlHacking}.
+We would like to thank Alexandru Dimca, Yongnam Lee, Jihun Park, Hendrick S\"u\ss\ and Mikhail Zaidenberg for very useful comments.